 Many believers in all sects of Judaism look forward to the celebration of Chanukkah, otherwise known as the Festival of Lights or the Festival of Dedication, celebrated in the winter months.
-This year the celebration begins on the 12th of December (beginning of 25th of Kislev at sundown).
+This year the celebration begins on the 7th of December.
 Many were taught that the celebration represents the miracle of oil provided by G-d when the Temple was rededicated after the Maccabean victory over the Seleucid Greeks, specifically Antiochus IV Epiphanes.
 By the way, although this celebration is not mandated as a designated time of G-d, Yahshua did not condemn it and most likely celebrated it Himself as evidenced by John 10:22.

 Three years before the first celebration of Chanukkah, Antiochus Epiphanes issued several decrees as a progressive effort to eradicate Judaism.
 The initial decrees were followed by other prohibitions that were aimed at the heart of the Jewish faith; observing the Shabbat, and circumcision, both commanded by the G-d of Abraham, Isaac, and Jacob.
 Three months later, on the 25th of Kislev, the Temple was rededicated by the Greeks to the sun-god Apollo, which included the sacrifice of pigs, specifically designated by G-d as unclean animals.
 This resulted in a Jewish rebellion that lasted three years and resulted in a miraculous victory for the Maccabees.
 They tore down the defiled altar and dedicated a new one.
 The full name of the holiday, Hanukkat Ha-Mizbe’ach (Dedication of the Altar) reflects this military miracle.
 This is the true significance of Hanukkah; how G-d intervened and provided a victory for a bunch of untrained and ill-equipped farmers and priests against the Greek super-power who attempted to make them eat pork, defy the Biblical commands of observing Shabbat and circumcision, and forbade them from calling on the name of G-d.